lmwnshn/deprecated-hugo/content/databases.md

 toc: true
 ---

-Keeping track of useful things that I've read.
+Keeping track of useful things that I've read or watched.

+Useful in the sense of "I can use this for databases".

 ## Async IO